threefoldtech/0-db/README.md

 ## WAIT
 Blocking wait on command execution by someone else.
 This allows you to wait somebody else doing some commands.
-This can be useful to avoid polling the server if you want to do periodic queries (like waiting for a SET).
+This can be useful to avoid polling the server if you want to do periodic queries (like waiting for a `SET`).

 Wait takes one argument: a command name to wait for.
-The event will only be triggered for clients on the same namespace as you (same SELECT)
+The event will only be triggered for clients on the same namespace as you (same `SELECT`)

 This is the only blocking function right now.
-In server side, your connection is set on pending and you won't receive anything until someone executed the expected command.
+In server side, your connection is set `pending` and you won't receive anything until someone executed the expected command.

 # Namespaces